Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Control light exposure in the evening

 In summer, longer days mean that sunlight lingers later into the evening.
 However, prolonged exposure to bright light in the evening can delay your sleep onset and therefore lead to insomnia.
 To control this, use blackout curtains or blinds to block outside light.
-Also, reduce the use of electronic devices, as the blue light they emit can disrupt your body clock and inhibit the production of melatonin, one of the essential sleep hormones.
+Also, reduce the use of electronic devices, as the blue light they emit can disrupt your body clock and inhibit the production of melatonin, one of the essential hormones for sleep.

 Create an environment conducive to sleep